Codecademy/docs/content/java/concepts/type-conversion/type-conversion.md

   - 'paths/computer-science'
 ---

-Type conversion is the process where a value of one [data type](https://www.codecademy.com/resources/docs/java/data-types) is converted to a value of another data type.
+Type conversion is the process of converting a value of one [data type](https://www.codecademy.com/resources/docs/java/data-types) into another data type.
 There are many situations where data is available in one type and the program needs to treat it as another type.
-Common instances are situations where a mathematical operation needs a `float` value and one of the operands needed is an `integer`, or when processing user input that comes in as `String` data and it needs to be interpreted as some sort of number.
+Common instances are situations where a mathematical operation needs a `float` value and one of the operands needed is an `integer`, or when processing [user input](https://www.codecademy.com/resources/docs/java/user-input) that comes in as [`String`](https://www.codecademy.com/resources/docs/java/strings) data and it needs to be interpreted as some sort of number.

 ## Converting Between Numeric Types